Jared-Is-Coding/LethalClimbers/README.md

 ## Code Environment Setup

+Want to extend or modify this repository?
+Here's some steps to get set up.

 1. Clone this repository
 2. In `...\LethalClimbers\LethalClimbers`, create a copy of `LethalClimbers.csproj.example` named `LethalClimbers.csproj`
 3. Modify the newly copied file and replace the placeholder directory roots with your relevant file locations